-Complex guidelines control this process and many applicants must go through several appeals before getting a final determination.
-If you choose to apply for aid through Marietta SSDI claims, you might benefit by seeking help from our team of experienced SSDI lawyers.
+Complex guidelines control this process, and many applicants must go through several appeals before obtaining a favorable outcome.
+If you have questions about the SSDI claims process in Marietta, you can benefit by seeking help from our team of experienced lawyers.
 An attorney who is familiar with how Marietta SSDI claims typically progress could be a valuable ally as you pursue much-needed benefits.

-There are several factors that determine eligibility for SSDI benefits.
-These typically relate to whether someone is considered “insured” by Social Security and whether their disability negatively affects their work significantly enough to qualify for benefits.
+There are several factors that determine who may file a claim for SSDI benefits in Marietta.
+These typically relate to whether someone is considered “insured” by the SSA, and whether their disability negatively affects their work significantly enough to qualify for compensation.

-To qualify for the SSDI program in Marietta, an applicant must pass tests related to how recently they last worked and how long they paid into the Social Security system by working.
-Anyone who works and pays federal taxes—typically through salary deductions—contributes to this system.
-The amount of work and total contributions required to qualify may vary based on an individual worker’s age at the time they become disabled.
+To qualify for disability compensation, you must pass tests related to how recently you last worked and how long you paid into the Social Security system through your wages.
+Anyone who works and pays federal taxes — typically through salary deductions — contributes to this system.
+The amount of work and total contributions required to qualify may vary based on an individual worker’s age when they become disabled.

 To be considered disabled for the purposes of an SSDI claim, a Marietta worker must have a qualifying physical or psychological impairment that keeps them from being able to engage in gainful employment.
 SSDI only covers long-lasting or permanent disabilities and likely fatal conditions, which means it does not provide benefits for short-term or partial impairments.
 Examples of disabilities that may be considered for SSDI eligibility include:

 SSDI typically applies to situations when an individual cannot work in a variety of vocations.
 This may include but is not limited to the job they had at the time of disability.
 In determining whether someone qualifies as disabled by this standard, the Social Security Administration applies complex guidelines and regulations that applicants in Marietta awaiting responses to SSDI claims may have trouble understanding an attorney’s guidance.